 Tom Weiskopf, winner of The Open Championship in 1973 at Royal Troon, visited Kingarth some years ago when he was involved in the design of the Loch Lomond course.
 He walked the links viewing the surrounding land before offering his opinion that it would make a superb 18-hole championship course.

-The wooden clubhouse, which was erected in 1911, has stood up remarkably well in the front-line of prevailing winds and weather from the West for almost 100 years.
+The wooden clubhouse, which was erected in 1911, has stood up remarkably well in the front-line of prevailing winds and weather from the West for over 100 years.
 It is of a pavilion-style which, in the past, was prevalent on rural golf courses throughout Scotland.
-Unfortunately not many remain and it is the intention of Bute Golf Club to have the building restored to its former glory.
+Unfortunately not many remain and it is the intention of Bute Golf Club to have the building restored.
 A special fund has been set up and money-raising activities are ongoing.

 The club celebrated its centenary in 1988 with a Grand Match in which almost 100 took part.
 Refreshments were enjoyed at the clubhouse immediately after the golf and later a celebratory dinner was held at the Glenburn Hotel, Rothesay.
 Among the guests was the landowner and patron of the club, the late John Crichton-Stuart, the sixth Marquess of Bute.